JNathan18/AI4EO_Final_Project/README.md

 ## Background

-Shallow reef zones are among the most biodiverse ecosystems on Earth, supporting nearly 25% of all marine species.
+Shallow reef zones are among the most biodiverse ecosystems on Earth, supporting nearly 25% of all marine species (Coral Reef Alliance, n.d.).
 These structures play vital roles in coastal protection, fisheries, and global biodiversity.
 However, they are increasingly under threat from climate change, coral bleaching, pollution, and destructive human activity.

-Accurately classifying these features using satellite imagery and machine learning allows us to monitor reef health at scale, detect early signs of degradation, and support conservation planning.
+Accurately classifying these features using satellite imagery and machine learning allows us to monitor reef health at scale, detect early signs of degradation, and support conservation planning (Phys.org, 2025; Huang et al., 2022).
 This is essential for protecting ecosystems that are both ecologically rich and critically endangered.

-Traditional benthic surveys cannot keep pace across thousands of dispersed reefs, and global mapping products like the Allen Coral Atlas, although invaluable, are computationally heavy and rely on extensive training data that may not exist for every site.
+Traditional benthic surveys cannot keep pace across thousands of dispersed reefs, and global mapping products like the Allen Coral Atlas, although invaluable, are computationally heavy and rely on extensive training data that may not exist for every site (Allen Coral Atlas, n.d.).
 Because our pipeline needs just two co-registered tiles, the method can be ported along a reef tract in hours, supporting near-real-time monitoring after storms or heatwaves.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Sentinel-2

 ### Mission at a glance
-Sentinel-2 is part of ESA’s Copernicus fleet and comprises the twin satellites Sentinel-2A (2015) and Sentinel-2B (2017).
+Sentinel-2 is part of ESA’s Copernicus fleet and comprises the twin satellites Sentinel-2A (2015) and Sentinel-2B (2017) (ESA, 2024).
-They share a sun-synchronous 786 km orbit, phased 180 ° apart, giving:
+They share a sun-synchronous 786 km orbit, phased 180 ° apart (Copernicus Data Space Ecosystem, n.d.), giving:

 | Parameter | Value | Why it matters for reefs |
 |-----------|-------|--------------------------|
 | **Revisit time** | 10 days per sat, 5 days combined (equator) | Frequent looks capture bleaching events and seasonal change |
 | **Swath width** | 290 km | One pass covers entire archipelagos |

 The Sentinel-2 Multi-Spectral Instrument (MSI) is a push-broom camera: as the satellite advances, a single linear detector sweeps out a continuous image strip.
 Incoming light is folded by three mirrors and split by a beam-splitter onto two focal-plane assemblies (FPAs), one covering the visible to near-infra-red range and the other the short-wave infra-red.
-Across these FPAs, 13 strip filters carve out the discrete spectral bands used by Sentinel-2: four bands are captured at 10 m ground resolution (blue, green, red, NIR), six at 20 m, and three at 60 m.
+Across these FPAs, 13 strip filters carve out the discrete spectral bands used by Sentinel-2: four bands are captured at 10 m ground resolution (blue, green, red, NIR), six at 20 m, and three at 60 m (NASA Earthdata, n.d.).

 ![Sentinel-2 multi-band imaging overview](https://github.com/JNathan18/Banner/blob/main/image.png)